-This Appendix B contains detailed examples of four of the six Tools - Single Tree Initial Credit Quantification Tool, Single Tree Management Credit Quantification Tool, Single Tree Final Quantification Tool, and Canopy Final Quantification Tool, with associated spreadsheet tables and calculations.
+This Appendix B contains detailed examples of four of the six Tools - Single Tree Initial Credit Quantification Tool, Single Tree Management Credit Quantification Tool, Single Tree Final Quantification Tool, and a Clustered Parks Planting Final Quantification Tool, with associated spreadsheet tables and calculations.
 The other Tools are available upon request.
 Before describing those Tools in detail, here is a summary of the steps used in each of the three different processes.